 - To provide an inclusive education bearing in mind the particular needs of all pupils within the school.

 - To use their voice to create music as well as have the opportunity to play a musical instrument or use technology to compose and perform music.

 - To learn how to use pitch, rhythm, beat, texture and other musical dimensions to explore music and the work of musicians.

-Music Long Term plan
+St Bridget’s Music Long term plan